gesteban/itinerary-challenge/README.md

 ### Assumptions

-The project takes the following assumptions in regard to itineraries and paths:
+The project takes the following assumptions in relation to itineraries and paths:

 - The itineraries occur in the same time zone; data of the arrival and departure times does not take into account time zones.
 - The itineraries stored are daily itineraries, i.e. they repeat day after day;
   services make use of simple `HH:mm` times to refer to arrival and departure times.
-- When searching the best path between two cities, the proposed path will start and end at the same day; i.e. every path has to end before `23:59`.
+- When searching the best path between two cities, the proposed path will start and end in the same day; i.e. every path has to end before `23:59`.

 ### TODO